xo-xo-xo-xo/wl-kaomoji/README.md

-# wl-kaomoji
+# wl-kaomoji (*≧▽≦)
-wofi-based kaomoji picker
+wofi-based kaomoji picker for wayland environments, with hundreds available